honda-s691470/GRAF_AID/README.md

 ```
 The first four arguments (PATH_TO_GWAS_sumstat, PATH_TO_snp_list, PATH_TO_plink_bfile, PATH_TO_phenotype_file) must be entered.

-- **PATH_TO_GWAS_sumstat** Full path to the directory that contains GWAS sumstat file.
+- **PATH_TO_GWAS_sumstat:** Full path to the GWAS sumstat file.
 The first column is the SNP ID of type chr:position and somewhere in the column must contain a GWAS p-value with column name p/P.

 ```
 SNP CHR BP A1 A2 P BETA